rizaldevs/cybermod/docs/pyromod/listen/user.md

 ### *class* cybermod.listen.User

-Bases: `pyrogram.types.user_and_chats.user.User`
+Bases: `cybergram.types.user_and_chats.user.User`

-The `cybermod.listen.User` class is an extension of the `pyrogram.types.user_and_chats.user.User` class.
+The `cybermod.listen.User` class is an extension of the `cybergram.types.user_and_chats.user.User` class.
 It provides additional methods for working with User objects with cybermod.

 ### *bound method* listen(*args, **kwargs):